Replacing a Lost Title in Alaska

 On this page, you'll find out how to get a replacement copy of your vehicle title.

 If you are the owner listed on a vehicle title, you can either apply for a duplicate in person at any DMV office or by mail.

 If you apply in person, you will need to visit your local Alaska DMV office and:

-- Complete an Affidavit of Lost, Stolen, or Destroyed Title in the presence of a DMV agent.
+- Complete an Application for Duplicate Title (Form 809) in the presence of a DMV agent.